blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

     To make the file structure easier to grasp, you can save a file with any given node or resource and then inspect it yourself in an external editor.
-You can also make incremental changes in the Godot editor, and keep an external text editor open on the ``.tscn`` or ``.tres`` file with auto-reload enabled to see what changes.
+You can also make incremental changes in the Blazium editor, and keep an external text editor open on the ``.tscn`` or ``.tres`` file with auto-reload enabled to see what changes.